Chia-Network/pool-reference/README.md

 harvester.
 Each signage point is sent along with the `sub_slot_iters` and `difficulty`, two network-wide parameters which are adjusted every day (4608 blocks).
 The `sub_slot_iters` is the number of VDF iterations performed in 10 minutes for the fastest VDF in the network.
 This increases if the fastest timelord's speed increases.
-The difficulty is similiarly affected by timelord speed (it goes up when timelord speed increases, since blocks come faster), but it's also affected by the total amount of space in the network.
+The difficulty is similarly affected by timelord speed (it goes up when timelord speed increases, since blocks come faster), but it's also affected by the total amount of space in the network.
 These two parameters determine how difficult it is to "win" a block and find a proof.

-Since only about 1 farmer wordwide finds a proof every 18.75 seconds, this means the chances of finding one are extremely small, with the default `difficulty` and `sub_slot_iters`.
+Since only about 1 farmer worldwide finds a proof every 18.75 seconds, this means the chances of finding one are extremely small, with the default `difficulty` and `sub_slot_iters`.
 For pooling, what we do is we increase the `sub_slot_iters` to a constant, but very high number: 37600000000, and then we decrease the difficulty to an artificially lower one, so that proofs can be found more frequently.